wmattbrown/dotfiles/README.md

 # dotfiles
-dotfiles for bash, vim, etc.
+Dotfiles for bash, vim, etc. for use in Linux.
+Files should be in $HOME directory unless otherwise stated